 Halloween Graveyard Decorations

-Halloween decorated yards are so much fun and this cemetery scene steals the show every year.
-There are many photos taken of it on Halloween night soon after people enter through the gate.
+Halloween decorated yards are so much fun, and this cemetery scene steals the show every year.
+Many photos are taken of it on Halloween night, soon after people enter through the gate.

 Some of the figures didn’t weather that storm too well.
-They’re a bit battered and look much better on the ground coming out from beyond the gravestones.
-I would always in some faded hydrangea flowers from the garden for that “Morticia Addams” touch.
+They’re a bit battered and look much better on the ground next to the gravestones.
+I always added some faded hydrangea flowers from the garden for that “Morticia Addams” touch.

 A Halloween cemetery is a fitting addition to any front yard.
 Get lots more info & ideas on How To Create A Spooky Graveyard.

 TIP: Tatter and slit the ghosts and ghouls more than they already are.
-That way they’ll really flutter in the wind and look all the more eery!
+That way, they’ll flutter in the wind and look all the more eery!

 Where to Buy Halloween Decorations: